RELEX acquires Ida to boost fresh and ultra-fresh optimization | Learn more

 Tori needs to be able to respond to price elasticity by having visibility into supplier constraints, pricing, and promotions.

-The hallmarks of a successful inventory optimization strategy
+Components of a successful inventory optimization strategy

 By assessing these challenges, Tori can design an optimization approach with specific goals in mind.
 She identifies six high-level goals that will guide her tactical strategy.
 She needs:

-- A unified platform that increases visibility and gathers data from departments and partners across the organization for accurate, agile inventory planning.
+1. unified platform that increases visibility and gathers data from departments and partners across the organization for accurate, agile inventory planning.

 With these goals in mind, Tori has the direction she needs to implement the best practices and technological solutions to optimize her inventory.

-Inventory optimization checklist: best practices and techniques
+Inventory optimization techniques and best practices

 So how does Tori make these goals a reality?
+She implements the RELEX platform.

 Unified data and cross-departmental planning